indigo-astronomy/indigo/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md

 Properties can be in one of the four states:
 - *INDIGO_IDLE_STATE* - the values may not be initialized
-- *INDIGO_OK_STATE* - the property item values are valid and it is save to read or set them
+- *INDIGO_OK_STATE* - the property item values are valid and it is safe to read or set them
 - *INDIGO_BUSY_STATE* - the values are not reliable, some operation is in progress (like exposure is in progress)
 - *INDIGO_ALERT_STATE* - the values are not reliable, some operation has failed or the values set are not valid